 ||The Misfits performed their Halloween show at

-Graystone Hall in Detroit, MI with The Necros
+Graystone Hall in Detroit, Michigan, with The Necros

 opening.
-Following the soundcheck, Brian Damage got drunk with members of The Necros, and was unable to keep up with the rest of the
+Following the soundcheck, Brian Damage got drunk with members of The Necros and had trouble keeping up with the rest of the

 band when The Misfits took the stage.
-A few songs
+After

-announce on stage that it was their "last show ever."
+announced on stage that it was the band's "last show ever."
 The entire show was

 videotaped on U-matic tape with a three-camera mix by a local fan named Dave